- The Daily Wag!

 Dogs and Human Food — Feeding the Right Diet

+We all like to spoil our dogs from time to time, and there's nothing wrong with giving your furry friend a treat every now and then.
+However, if you plan on giving your dog some human food, make sure to exercise caution.
 The most important thing to remember is to make sure you only give your dog foods that are safe for him to eat.
 You can find information online from a range of trusted veterinary health websites or, better yet, ask your dog's veterinarian for their advice.

 It's also important to be very careful when sharing your meal with your dog, as it may contain ingredients they're not allowed to eat.
 For example, while the chicken you ate for dinner last night may have been fine for your dog on its own, the garlic and onions it was cooked with are definite no-nos, so treating your dog to your scraps could be very harmful to his health.
+Try cooking a piece of meat without the spices- your dog will love it!

 And if you're considering preparing all of your dog's meals at home, rather than buying commercial pet food, keep in mind that it's very difficult to create a diet that provides the right balance of all the nutrients your pet needs.
 At the very least, you'll need advice from a pet nutrition expert before going down this path.